ndf-zz/posiflex-hidcd/README.md

 	if cd.closed():
 	    cd.open()

-On linux, read/write access to the /dev/hidrawX device file may be required.
-See example udev rule 99-posiflex.rule for a possible approach.
+On linux, read/write access to the hid device file may be required.
+See example udev rule 72-posiflex-hid.rules for a possible approach.

 ## Device Info